 Any concern raised will be investigated thoroughly and in a timely manner, and appropriate corrective action will be pursued.
 AHLU will make all best endeavours to investigate and resolve concerns within 25 working days.
 You will be kept informed of progress and, whenever possible and subject to third party rights, informed of the resolution.
 However, sometimes the need for confidentiality may prevent us giving you specific details of the investigation or any disciplinary action taken as a result.
 You should treat any information about the investigation as confidential.

-Please note that AHLU’s Safeguarding (Child Protection) Policy should take precedent with regard to any issues regarding the safeguarding of students or young people.
+Please note that AHLU’s Safeguarding (Child Protection) Policy should take precedence with regard to any issues regarding the safeguarding of students or young people.

-Where all internal procedures have been exhausted, a member of staff shall have a right of access to an external person/body.
-This may include (depending on the subject matter of the disclosure) HMRC, the Audit Commission, the Health and Safety Executive and/or the Local Authority Designated Officer (where the disclosure relates to a child protection issue).
+Where all internal procedures have been exhausted, individuals shall have a right of access to an external person/body.
+This may include (depending on the subject matter of the disclosure) HMRC, the Charity Commission, the Health and Safety Executive and/or the Local Authority Designated Officer (where the disclosure relates to a child protection issue).

-It should be noted that under the Public Interest Disclosure Act 1998, there are circumstances where a member of staff may be entitled to raise a concern directly with an external body where the individual reasonably believes :-
+It should be noted that under the Public Interest Disclosure Act 1998, there are circumstances where an individual may be entitled to raise a concern directly with an external body where the individual reasonably believes :

 - That exceptionally serious circumstances justify it;

-- That the charity AHLU would conceal or destroy the relevant evidence;
+- That AHLU would conceal or destroy the relevant evidence;

-- Where they believe they would be victimised by the charity AHLU;
+- Where they believe they would be victimised by AHLU;

 - Where the Secretary of State has ordered it.